 After a day of indulging, grab a bite to eat at Sotto Sotto which serves up some of the best pasta in the city.
 Though, make sure to make a reservation on the weekends as it can get busy.

 Afterwards, pop over to see the Royal Cresent, spot Pulteney Bridge and explore the Royal Circus, too.
 Now, you’ll likely walk a lot, so to keep your energy high, pop into Sally Lunn’s Historic Eating House which is totally yummy.

 2.)
 Lake District

 One of the UK’s newest UNESCO World Heritage Sites, the Lake District is an area of England that shouldn’t be missed.

 This is especially true if you want to get away from the hustle and bustle of the cities.

-Now, there are a number of lakes you can visit once here, with the most popular being Lake Windermere.
+Now, there are many lakes you can visit once here, with the most popular being Lake Windermere.
 That being said, it’s worth remembering that some of the many other lakes are just as gorgeous, if not more so!

-One of my favourites is Ullswater Lake that has far fewer visitors than Windermere and is totally picturesque.
+One of my favourites is Ullswater Lake which has far fewer visitors than Windermere and is picturesque.

 We stayed at Another Place: The Lake, whilst here… and loved it!